Thomsch/tellina_user_experiment/infrastructure.md

      - Check for the existence of the file
         `.noverify` in the `.infrastructure` directory.
         - If it exists, output verification is not performed.
-        - If `.noverify` is not empty and the content is "giveup", set the status to "giveup".
+        - If `.noverify` is not empty and the content is "skip", set the status to "skip".
         - The file is removed immediately after the check.
   3. Check if the command in `.command` is correct.
      - Does this by running `verify_output.py $task_code $(cat .command)` and